tymiles003/Android-iBeacon-SDK/README.md

 # Android-iBeacon-SDK

-**Latio** cloud service provide simple way to show your users content nearby iBeacon.
-With Android-iBeacon-SDK you can easy show content in your android app and outside them.
-Customize content in cloud without rebuilding android app.
+**Latio** cloud service provides a simple way to show your users content nearby iBeacon.
+With Android-iBeacon-SDK you can show content in your android app and outside it.
+Customize content in the cloud without rebuilding android app.

 Install:
 ========